LSEG-API-Samples/Article.OpenDACSandODPS/README.md

 #### DACS Lock Caching
 DACS Lock Caching is an important for both OpenDACS and ODPS applications.
 OpenDACS applications often keeps a cache of locks/PEs, it's up to the application designer to implement this in order to minimize the unnecessary entitlement info retrieval from DACS.ODPS implements caching of locks/PEs out of the box, it is configurable, including "keep forever" but default keep time is 60 minutes.
 To clarify why this is useful, here is an example of ODPS cache:S,"IDN","TRI.N","L:0301116562c0",FALSES,"IDN","IBM.N","L:03011162c0",FALSES,”IDN”,”EUR=”,”P:&16,34,132”,FALSEWhere column 2 contains the item name and column 4 contains locks/PE lists.
-This caching allows mapping item to PEs or lock without referencing infrastrcuture, performing actual subscription and triggering an actual usage.
+This caching allows mapping item to PEs or lock without referencing infrastructure, performing actual subscription and triggering an actual usage.

 #### User Profile Caching
 Open DACS application and ODPS keep track of logged in users and their entitlements.
 When user initially logs in, the profile, or what the user is entitled to access are retrieved from DACS.